William Floyd Parkway

 LocationRoad / RouteNotes

-ShirleyNY 27 (Sunrise Hwy)Full interchange
+ShirleyNY 27 (Sunrise Highway)Major interchange for South Shore travel

-YaphankI-495 (Long Island Expressway)Major commuter link
+YaphankI-495 (Long Island Expressway)Key east-west commuter connection

 Additional Notes